kosk64/kosk64/README.md

 - 💞️ I’m looking to collaborate on m64 plus
 - 📫 How to reach me: nope
 - 😄 Pronouns: he, him, dumbass
-- ⚡ Fun fact: im a real man
+- ⚡ Fun fact: im a real alpha male

 <!---
 kosk64/kosk64 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.